 Description.
-This portion of Alamosa is a large area comprised of three distinct annexation subareas:
+This portion of Alamosa is a large area comprised of three distinct annexation subareas, listed from north to south:

-Subarea A consists primarily of those un-annexed portions of the Stockton and Washington Additions as well as the area north of W Tenth Street and its projected extension.
-Craft Drive extends south to the Coop Road (County Road 8 S) and W Tenth St from Highway 285 to Craft Drive.
+- 1. Subarea A consists primarily of those un-annexed portions of the Stockton and Washington Additions as well as the area north of W Tenth Street and its projected extension.
+Craft Drive extends south to the Co-op Road (County Road 8 S) and W Tenth St from Highway 285 to Craft Drive.
 These streets provide the necessary primary transportation routes in the area.
 Water and sewer lines have been extended south on Foster Drive (formerly County Road 108) from First Street to Tremont and west on Tremont to Craft Drive.
 A major farm worker housing project was completed south of Tremont and east of Craft and single family dwelling units are being developed in this same area.
 Additions east of Foster Drive are not currently within the city limits.
-These properties are primarily residential in nature.

-- Subarea B is that area between W Tenth St (and its projected extension) and the Coop Road (County Road 8 S), as well as that area south of the Coop Road between Highway 285 and the Washington Ave extension (west of the photovoltaic site). - 3.
-Subarea C consists of the area south of the Coop Road west of the Washington Ave extension.
+These properties are primarily residential in nature. - 2.
+Subarea B is that area between W Tenth St (and its projected extension) and the Co-op Road (County Road 8 S), as well as that area south of the Co-op Road between Highway 285 and the Washington Ave extension (west of the photovoltaic site). - 3.
+Subarea C consists of the area south of the Co-op Road west of the Washington Ave extension.